 On Wednesday, Facebook announced that it will be launching its own app center, as well as paid Facebook apps.
 The center will be built into its website as well as the iOS and Android Facebook apps.
-While the app center may look very similar to Apple's App Store or Google Play, it will not try to compete with them and will operate quite differently.
+While the app center may look similar to Apple's App Store or Google Play, it won't try to compete with them and will operate quite differently.

 Facebook App Center